KaiEkkrin/ThirteenIsh/README.md

 * Points for the magical secondary skills.
 * ArmorRating (configured as a single number rather than selecting armor types, which would be messy.)

-TO DO: Figure out how to configure skills in a convenient way.
-Since gaining experience in this system results in extra skill bonuses over-and-above a *skill level* that is determined by your attribute-based Base Chance, doubled if marked as *trained*.
-I'll rely on the players to choose the right number of trained skills and apply the right bonuses, just like I'll rely on them to not have 20 in every ability!
-Perhaps 1 point should mean "trained", and every point thereafter mean "add 1 to skill level, max 18", as described in "Experience" on page 29?

 #### Derived counters

 * Movement (page 27.)